grav/ziguencer/README.md

 As a programmer spoiled with the luxury of garbage collectors, Ziguencer is also a great way for me to understand the low-level details of programming, with fewer footguns than C, and a couple of awesome features as a bonus.
 For instance Ziguencer already leverages:
 - easy integration with cross-platform C libraries ([PortMidi](https://github.com/PortMidi/portmidi))
-- compilation to another target platform (ARM linux)
+- compilation to another target platform (From Mac to ARM linux on Raspberry Pi)

 ## Features